mienaikoe/ziyu/Lore/Notes.md

 - More description of Ramne, Linyu, Lissa, Setre, and Ginnu.

+- Make note of how firewood works in the Shadestead

+- Make a name for the island of the Shadestead, if you're going to call the Shadestead the big tent.

 - Depict Shadesteaders as believing that the polyamorous raised-by-a-village way of life is utopian.
 Both Lissa and Casra believe this despite their ideological differences on slavery and addiction.